 To find a course that's available to international students, please visit the search page:

-9 months full time / available part time
+1 year full time / 2 years part time

-Melbourne Polytechnic’s Certificate III in Visual Arts is an introductory program that will help you to develop foundation skills and knowledge relevant to visual arts practice.
-You’ll learn skills and techniques in drawing, printmaking, painting, design, digital imaging, creative practice, art history and critical thinking.
+Our Certificate III in Visual Arts CUA31120 is an introductory program that will help you to develop foundation skills and knowledge relevant to visual arts practice.
+You’ll learn skills and techniques in drawing, printmaking, painting, design, digital imaging, art history and critical thinking.
 The broad range of media and processes will help you find your artistic strengths.
-Melbourne Polytechnic’s Visual Arts department offers fully-equipped specialist studios, computer labs and dedicated classrooms for each artistic technique.
-You may also exhibit your work in our three on-campus art galleries.
-You’ll be taught by experienced, working artists with specialist knowledge.
-As part of your course, you will be involved in exhibitions, industry forums and workshops with professionals from across the arts industry.
-Our industry partnerships include curators, gallery directors and arts business professionals to prepare you for a career in the visual arts.

-You will build a folio of work based on projects and class exercises.
-You will be assessed on completed projects and final folio submissions
+You will build a folio of work based on projects and class exercises and be assessed on completed projects and final folio submissions

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.